 In the US, about one million owners re-home their pets annually

-In the US, about 5 to 7 million pets are admitted to animal shelters annually, and roughly 2.7 are euthanized
+In the US, about 5 to 7 million pets are admitted to animal shelters annually

 In the US, roughly 3.2 million shelter animal are adopted yearly